covid19br/nowcaster/README.md

 Each of the estimates returned by `nowcasting_inla` has the same form as in the non-structured case.
-On the nowcasting estimates, it returns a data.frame with the posterior edian and 50% and 95% credible intervals, (LIb and LSb) and (LI and LS) respectively.
+On the nowcasting estimates, it returns a data.frame with the posterior median and 50% and 95% credible intervals, (LIb and LSb) and (LI and LS) respectively.

 ``` r